HiP3X/LoLExpCalculator/README.md

 This is a python based tool that calculates how much experience you will receive in League of Legends.
 The tool is intended for Co-op vs. AI, Intro difficulty.
 ## How does it work?
-The calculator takes the player level and the game length, and uses the [official](https://leagueoflegends.fandom.com/wiki/Experience_(summoner)) formula that the game uses, and calculates the experience you will receive at the end.
+This calculator takes the player level and the game length, and uses the [official](https://leagueoflegends.fandom.com/wiki/Experience_(summoner)) formula that the game uses, and calculates the experience you will receive at the end.